harperreed/newspaper-dashboard/README.md

 This is perfect for displaying a digital newspaper on a large screen in a public space, such as a library or community center.

+There are many other projects that accompolist the same thing.
+This one is mine.
+It is less good than the others. lol

 ## Features

 - Dynamically selects a PDF from a list stored in a YAML file.